hurrialice/cs109/Conclusion_and_Future_work.md

 ![Figure-2.
 ROC curves for each model](Conclusion_files/roc.png)

+Figure-2.
+ROC curves for each model

 ![Table-1.
 Performance metrics](Conclusion_files/raw_compare.png)

+Table-1.
+Performance metrics

 It seems Random Forest and Neural Network gives best performances, in terms of specificity and AUC.